TaraKhodaei/SpaceX_Project/README.md

 $\huge{\color{purple}{\textsf{SpaceX Project}}}$

-SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost over 165 million dollars.
+SpaceX advertises Falcon 9 rocket launches with a cost of 62 million dollars; other providers cost over 165 million dollars.
 This is a big savings when SpaceX can reuse the first stage.

 In this project, we predict if the Falcon 9 first stage will land successfully by using Data Science and Machine Learning models.